 “Throughout the programme, there is never any doubt that Judy is projecting real emotion and getting ‘right under the skin’ of her songs.” – 1957 review of the Capitol Records album “Judy” written by John Masters

 April 17, 1940: More music rehearsals for the “Gay Nineties” number for Strike Up The Band.
 Time called: 9:00 a.m.; dismissed: 6:00 p.m.

 Photo: Mid-1980s VHS cover art.

-April 17, 1941: This famous Strike Up The Band publicity photo of Judy and Mickey Rooney taken by Ed Cronenweth won first prize for “Best Action Still” in the first year the Academy of Motion Picture Arts and Sciences honored film studio still photographers.
+April 17, 1941: This famous Strike Up The Band publicity photo of Judy and Mickey Rooney, taken by Ed Cronenweth, won first prize for “Best Action Still” in the first year the Academy of Motion Picture Arts and Sciences honored still photographers from the movie studios.
 “International Photographer’s” May issue featured some of the winners in the various categories.